xiaosh9527/masif_mimicry/README.md

 ## Step-by-step example
 We provide an example of searching for surface patches in P42345 (mTOR) that mimic the 6h0g_C (ZNF692) degron interface.
-Explaination for each step is detailed in the slurm file.
+We first divide proteins in DB (i.e., P42345) into structured domains, and use MaSIF to process these domains as well as the target protein, chain C of 6h0g ZNF692.
+Explanation for each step is detailed in the Slurm file.
 ```
 sbatch preprocess_pdb_apptainer.slurm
 ```